perl-ide/App-perlvars/README.md

 version 0.000001

+# DESCRIPTION

+You probably don't want to use this class directly.
+See [perlvars](https://metacpan.org/pod/perlvars) for documentation on how to use the command line interface.

 ## ignore\_file

-A file containing a list of variables to ignore on a per-package basis.
+The path to a file containing a list of variables to ignore on a per-package basis.
+The pattern is `Module::Name = $variable` or `Module::Name = qr/some regex/`.
+For example:

+    Local::Unused = $unused
+    Local::Unused = $one
+    Local::Unused = $two
+    Local::Unused = qr/^\$.*hree$/

 ## validate\_file

 Path to a file which will be validated.
-Returns:
+Returns an exit code, an error message and a list of unused variables.

 # AUTHOR